Yacine101/CLUSTERS_PLOTTER/README.md

 # CLUSTERS_PLOTTER

-Choosing up to three files to Cluster .
+A python desktop application that takes up to three files and renders an image with different clusters separated by colors .

+Choosing the files .

 ![Alt text](/images/Choosing_Files.png?raw=true "Optional Title")